openPMD/openPMD-updater/README.md

 ### Module

-Additionally, the validator tools can be used as *Python module* in your projects.
+Additionally, the updater tools can be used as *Python module* in your projects.
 This allows you to offer a file update to users that try to use your tool with old versions of the openPMD standard (but you might only support newer versions).

 ```python